-The City will work with NBU and the Headwaters facility to construct a bio-retention stormwater treatment basin at NBUs well yard located on the premises of the Headwaters' facility (Figure 8).
+The City will work with NBU and the Headwaters facility to design and construct a bio-retention stormwater treatment basin at NBUs well yard located on the premises of the Headwaters at the Comal facility (Figure 8).
 The project will involve removal of existing asphalt pavement.
 The existing asphalt pavement will be replaced with a bio-retention basin designed to infiltrate and treat stormwater runoff prior to entering the Upper Spring Run of Landa Lake.
 NBU and the Headwaters facility will assume responsibility of ongoing maintenance of the stormwater facility to ensure maximum sediment and pollutant removal.